 Cover training costs, retain quality employees, and add real value to your team.

-Multiple businesses and industry trades are already using paid tuition agreements to help cover the
+Multiple businesses and industry trades are already using paid tuition agreements to help cover the costs of courses and workshops while strengthening retention.
+Are you?

 What is a Training Tuition Agreement?

+A training tuition agreement is a contract between an employer and employee (or school/student) setting terms for paid education.
 It typically requires the employee to repay costs if they leave within a specified period.
-This helps the company recoup its
+This helps the company recoup its investment in skill development while outlining payment schedules, obligations, and repayment clauses—often using a sliding scale based on tenure.

 Why companies use it